 Q: I have submitted my documentation and application.
 What is next?

 A: Your application and documentation has been forwarded to the OAA office.
-After we have reviewed the documentation, we will send you an email inviting you to schedule an intake appointment with Simone Smith, the OAA Coordinator.
+After we have reviewed the documentation, you will be prompted to email OAA@plu.edu to schedule an intake appointment.

 Q: How long will it take for me to receive accommodations?

 A: Once you have completed the above steps (completed the application, submitted your documentation, and have met with OAA) we will be able to develop an accommodation plan with you.
 The sooner you complete this process, the sooner we provide you with accommodations.

 A: Yes.
 Documentation allows Pacific Lutheran University to determine eligibility and how to best serve each individual student.
 Please note we do not accept any documentation from any on-campus providers.

 When presenting medical documentation for accommodation purposes, the report should follow these guidelines: